Max C. Chapman JR.Chairman

 Mr. Stewart was born and raised in Blacksburg, Virginia and graduated from Virginia Tech with a B.S. in Business.

-Ben C. Halliburton, CFAChief Investment Officer, Equities, Managing Director
+Ben C. Halliburton, CFAChief Investment Officer, Active Management, Managing Director

 Mr. Halliburton is a Managing Director and Chief Investment Officer of Tradition Asset Management.
 He oversees the investment research and strategy for Tradition.
 In addition, he heads the Investment Committee ...